Lukatcheishvili/Data_Analyst_Portfolio_Project/README.md

 # Data Analyst Portfolio Project
-Welcome to my Data Analyst portfolio, where I showcase my projects in financial reporting, IFRS analysis, and business analytics.
+Welcome to my Data Analyst portfolio, where I showcase my projects in financial reporting and business analytics.
 With experience in PL/SQL, Python, and Excel, I focus on extracting insights from financial data, optimizing queries, and building reports that drive decision-making.

 📌 What You'll Find:
 PL/SQL Queries: Efficient data extraction and transformation for financial reporting.